 Repair of Collapsed Airway Using Hyoid Suspension

-The hyoid bone is a U-shaped bone in the neck located above the level area of the thyroid cartilage.
-The hyoid bone has attachments to muscles of the tongue as well and the soft tissues of the throat.
-The hyoid bone moves freely rather than being firmly anchored in position.
-This mobility can allow the tongue and muscles this area to collapse and cause airway blockage during sleep more easily.
-The Hyoid Suspension procedure secures the hyoid bone to the thyroid cartilage and helps to stabilize the collapsable region of the airway.
+The hyoid bone is a U-shaped bone in the neck, located above the level area of the thyroid cartilage.
+This bone has attachments to muscles of the tongue as well and the soft tissues of the throat, and it moves freely rather than being firmly anchored in position.
+This mobility can allow the tongue and muscles in this area to collapse and cause airway blockage during sleep more easily.
+The Hyoid Suspension procedure secures the hyoid bone to the thyroid cartilage and helps to stabilize the collapsible region of the airway.

 Hyoid Suspension Procedure

-The hyoid suspension procedure is performed for patients suffering form obstructive sleep apnea.
-The procedure is performed in the operating room under general anesthesia.
+The hyoid suspension procedure is performed for patients suffering from obstructive sleep apnea.
+This procedure is performed in the operating room under general anesthesia.
 A small incision is made, ideally in a natural neck skin crease to camouflage the scar.
-Four stitches are placed around the hyoid bone and the upper portion of the thyroid cartilage to stabilize the hyoid bone.
+Four stitches are placed around the hyoid bone and the upper portion of the thyroid cartilage, to stabilize the hyoid bone.
 The skin incision is closed with stitches, and usually a small drain is placed for 1-2 days to allow any fluid to escape without being trapped underneath the skin.